Applicant Tracking System- a big No to Recruitment Stress Gone are days when the recruiter in an organization used t... Read More

 The department handles the personnel management activities of an organization is also known as Human Resource.
 This department also executes the process of hiring, employee benefits, and compensation.
 Human resources are the lifeblood of every organization.
 The progress of an organization largely depends on their ability and performance.
 An efficient and competent workforce ensures long term sustenance in the industry.

 In the current business scenario, the Human Resource Department is one of the most required departments in any business organization.
 This department plays a crucial role in the placement of the right person in a suitable position in the organization.
 It supports the organization to align employee performance with its objectives.
-Also, it will enable managers to hire competent employees, upgrade their performance through training, the evolution of inclusive culture, and maintain relations.
+Also, it will enable managers to hire competent employees, upgrade their performance through training and development, the evolution of inclusive culture, and maintain relations.

 Human Resource Meaning